EmilStenstrom/friendlybit/posts/2006-01-25-four-things-to-get-you-tagged.md

 categories:
   - Other
 ---
-There&#8217;s a few questions circling the blogsphere.
+There's a few questions circling the blogsphere.
 I better pass them on just to avoid the angry CSS gods.

-## Four jobs I&#8217;ve had in my life
+## Four jobs I've had in my life

   * Folder of mighty envelopes
   * Cutter of complex vegetables